 I learned five foreign languages to fluency as an adult by developing a regimented system, which I detail in my Beginner’s Guide to Language Learning.

 I have musical anhedonia, which means I find music an unenjoyable form of entertainment.
-I also don’t watch TV series, movies, read fiction books, and I deliberately avoid the news cycle.
-Friends have called me a robot, which makes all my parts and circuits sad.
+I also don’t watch TV series, read fiction books, and I deliberately avoid the news cycle.
+Friends sometimes joke that I’m a robot, which makes all my parts and circuits sad.

 The sport of ultimate has formed a large part of my life: